atomrc/crux-wrapper/lib/crux-wrapper/README.md

     // The wasm init function that will expose your core's API
     init: () => init().then(() => core),
     // the handler that will be passed all the effects the core needs to perform
-    onEffect: async (effect, {
+    onEffect: async (
+      effect,
+      {
         // send a response to the core.
 This function is tied to the effect send, you don't need to pass the effect id.
 This function could also be used for streaming responses back respond,
         // to send a new event to the core (not a response) send,
         // get the latest view model
-      view
+        view,
+      },
-    }) => {
+    ) => {
       /*...*/
     },
     serializerConfig: {